JeeErn/Decentralised_Prediction_Market/README.md

 Once the topic has received a final outcome, either from the selected arbitrators or from the jury, all users that are due to receive their payouts will automatically receive them when the topic transits to the Resolved state.
 The payouts system is explained in more detail [later](#payout).
 Once the topic is in the resolved state, no other actions can be performed on the topic.

 ### 2. Title [^](#Topics)
 The title is the name of the topic.
-As multiple topics of the same title may exists at the same time, traders should choose the topic to vote for carefully and at their own discretion.
+As multiple topics of the same title may exist at the same time, traders should choose the topic to vote for carefully and at their own discretion.

 ### 3. Description [^](#Topics)
 The description provides more information about the topic to give context to the topic title.
 As certain titles may be ambiguous or misleading, traders and arbitrators alike should read through the topic description before placing their votes.

 ### 4. Market Cap [^](#Topics)
-Market cap is the amount of Ether that has been placed into the topic by voters.
+Market cap is the amount of Ether that has been placed into the topic by voters, regardless of whether the vote is pending or confirmed.

 ### 5. Expiry Date [^](#Topics)
 Expiry date is the cutoff date for voting.
 Ideally, it should be the day where a correct outcome of the topic can confidently determined by arbitrators.

-_Traders: do note that voting will only be open till the day **BEFORE** the expiry date._
+_Traders: do note that voting will only be open till **the day BEFORE** the expiry date._

 ### 6. Selected Arbitrators [^](#Topics)
 Selected arbitrators are arbitrators that have been selected to report on the final outcome of the topic.
 A minimum of 1 and maximum of 5 arbitrators can be selected for each topic.